← Back to all destinations

 • Best setup: ICOCA/Suica mobile IC card

-• Itami (ITM): limousine bus or monorail/JR combo
+• ITM: limousine bus or monorail/JR combo

-Day trips that actually fit
+Day trips that fit without burnout

 • Nara: easiest low-stress culture + nature day

-• Kobe: compact food + harbor city vibe
+• Kobe: compact food + harbor day

 Photo Credits